minirop/rockvm/README.md

 u32: count\
 then 'count' String

-4b: number of classes\
+u32: number of classes\
 then 'count' Class

 #### Magic number

-'ROCK' in ASCII (or 0x4B434F52 in BE)
+'ROCK' in ASCII (or 0x4B434F52 in LE)

 #### Version